 So why do people always warn you against taking them in Guatemala?

 It could be due to the nature of the roads.
 They were in worse shape than what I experienced in the rest of Central America (minus Nicaragua).
-Guatemala is also hillier than the other countries in Central America so there are a lot of curvy roads that go up and down next to cliffs.
+Guatemala is also hillier than the other countries in Central America so there are a lot of winding roads that go up and down next to cliffs.
 If a vehicle went off the road, it would fall down a mountain and no one would survive.

 The other problem with chicken buses is that they don’t do tourist routes.
 To get from Antigua to Flores would require transferring several times by chicken bus.
 Even taking a public bus from Lake Atitlan to Antigua requires changing buses.